Show All Teachers

 Guitar, Ukulele

-Teaches at his home studio in Mill Valley
+Teaches ONLY at his home studio in Mill Valley

 Guitar is truly a portable orchestra, with an endless palette of sonic colors.
-I have been captivated by this instrument for over 40 years, inspired as a child when I heard the famous Romeros Guitar Quintet, not to mention The Beatles and other great music of the day.
-When I played a Carcassi classical piece before an audience, although I was nervous, I found that I really enjoyed performing and I have been composing, recording, performing and teaching ever since.
+I’ve been captivated by this instrument for over 40 years, inspired as a child when I heard the famous Romeros Guitar Quintet, not to mention The Beatles and other great music of the day.
+When I played a Carcassi classical piece before an audience, although I was nervous, I found that I really enjoyed performing and I’ve been composing, recording, performing, and teaching ever since.

-I teach beginning-to-advanced guitar and ukulele for kids and adults, acoustic and electric, all styles, bringing a broad background and perspective, and many years’ experience, to my lessons.
+I teach beginning-to-advanced guitar and ukulele for kids and adults, acoustic and electric, all styles, bringing a broad background and perspective, and many years’ experiences, to my lessons.
 My students find me compassionate, encouraging and patient, and good at assessing what they really need from me.
-I can challenge them so that they are motivated and feel like they are making progress, but not challenged so much that they get discouraged, which is really important in working with young players.
+I’m able to challenge them so that they are motivated and feel like they’re making progress, but not challenged so much that they get discouraged, which is important in working with young players.
 They like learning something new and get excited to play new songs.
 Parents have thanked me for the endless inspiration I share with their children, nurturing their love of music.

-I attended the University of Chicago and studied classical guitar with a private teacher.
-I’ve been playing electric, acoustic and classical guitar for 40 years; composing music, being a music studio owner and musician, and audio director and sound designer for film, video and games, including the Rock Band series.
-I have been teaching private lessons to students of all ages for the last 20 years, with my youngest student 5 years old and my oldest 104!
+I attended the University of Chicago, studied classical guitar with a private teacher and I’m a member of the Classical Guitar Corner Academy.
+I’ve been playing electric, acoustic, and classical guitar for 40 years; composing music, being a music studio owner and musician, and audio director and sound designer for film, video, and games, including the Rock Band series.
+Currently, I’m teaching in a music enrichment program at a local K-8 school (Marin Country Day School) and for the last 20 years, I’ve taught private lessons to students of all ages, with my youngest student 5 years old and my oldest 104!

 Rachel Unterseher